gvwilson/thirdbit/src/fiction/iffy/index.md

 his toolbox at his side.

 Iffy lowered herslef onto another one.
-"You know anythin' more about who's shootin' at who?" she asked, her eyes on the floor.
+"You know who's shootin' at who?" she asked, her eyes on the floor.

 Edson looked at Wales, who shrugged.